search Where Thought Leaders go for Growth

 👉 E.g.: a server breakdown affecting several departments will be considered a major incident, while a connection problem at a single workstation will be considered less critical.

-It's up to the responsible department to record these details on the device of their choice (software, spreadsheet, form, etc.) and report it to the support teams responsible for handling it according to procedure.
+It's up to the responsible department to record these details on the chosen medium (software, spreadsheet, form, etc.) and report it to the support teams responsible for handling it according to procedure.

 #2 Incident classification and analysis